ubccr/xdmod-data/docs/developing.md

 ## Releasing a new version

-1. In the version's release prep draft PR for `xdmod-data`:
+1. In the version's release prep draft PR:
     1. In `xdmod_data/__version__.py`, make sure the version number is updated.
     1. In `README.md`, make sure the Open XDMoD compatibility matrix is updated.